The Missing Variable: Socio-Technical Alignment in Risk Evaluation

-Given the distinct safety dynamics inherent in socio-technical systems, its inclusion is a meaningful step toward more holistic AI risk evaluation.\\ Fourth, the proposed socio-technical alignment $STA$ variable is intentionally simplified, using subsystem proxies to ensure initial tractability and usability.
-This foundational idea is not intended to be exhaustive but to establish a basis for future refinement and deeper investigation into measuring socio-technical attributes.\\ Finally, the case study demonstrated the potential relevance of the variable within a realistic AI-enabled safety-critical context.
-While it served to highlight the differences between traditional and enhanced risk evaluation, the demonstration was not sufficient for formal validation, which would require more rigorous, empirical testing.
+Given the distinct safety dynamics inherent to socio-technical systems, its inclusion is a meaningful step towards a more holistic AI risk evaluation.
+It is also needed due to empirical shortcomings in existing risk assessment when it comes to socio-technical attributes of AI-enabled systems \citep{rajiConcreteProblemsAI2024}.
+However, we recognize that socio-technical attributes can be captured in the traditional risk equation but rather as latent variables, and thus may be neglected.\\ Fifth, the proposed socio-technical alignment $STA$ variable is intentionally simplified, using subsystem proxies to ensure initial tractability and usability.
+This foundational idea is not intended to be exhaustive but to establish a basis for future refinement and deeper investigation into measuring or determining socio-technical attributes.
+Key challenges include the availability of relevant data and the domain expertise required to meaningfully assess these attributes, as well as the difficulty of determining whether to weight different dimensions equally or to prioritize certain dimensions over others.
+Finally, the case study demonstrated the potential relevance of the variable within a realistic AI-enabled safety-critical context.
+While it served to highlight the differences between traditional and extended risk evaluation, the demonstration was not sufficient for formal validation, which would require more rigorous, empirical testing.